 Now in print as Poésie, théâtre, essais et discours.
 The volume includes my own diplomatic edition of the typescript of “…et les chiens se taisaient”.
 Most of the analysis in this chapter appeared first in that volume and on the first chapter of my dissertation. ↩︎

 [But this first work, I never envisioned it “staged”; I wrote it above all as a poem.
 However, this text is of the utmost importance to me because it is a work that is both free and well situated in its environment—the Caribbean.
 It is a bit like the nebula where all the other future worlds that constitute my other works come from.]
 My translations unless otherwise indicated. ↩︎

 I point here to David Scott’s Conscripts of Modernity: The Tragedy of Colonial Enlightenment.
-1 edition.
-Durham: Duke University Press Books, 2004.
-Print.
-In this work David Scott makes a convincing argument that the move in CLR James from the 1st edition to the 2nd edition of Black Jacobins marks a transition from anti-colonial romance to a salutary postcolonial tragedy due to a shift in James’ “horizon of expectation.”
-The concepts developed in Scott’s volume resurface in my own work in various ways, not all cited. ↩︎
+In this work Scott makes a convincing argument that the shift from the 1st edition to the 2nd edition of CLR James’ Black Jacobins carries a transition from anti-colonial romance to a salutary postcolonial tragedy due to a shift in James’ “horizon of expectation.”
+The concepts developed in Scott’s volume resurface in my own work in various ways. ↩︎

 For a narrative of how this text was discovered and a plot summary see my article “Découverte d’un tapuscrit d’Et les chiens se taisaient.” (“découverte”). ↩︎

 Césaire describes the work this way in an interview with Claude Stevens, “Pour un théâtre d’inspiration africaine,” La Vie africaine.
 59 (juin 1965): 40-41.
 This generic definition has since then been accepted by critics. ↩︎